if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ForceStopNearTouching method will stop the controller from near touching an object even if the controller is physically touching the object still.
+The ForceStopNearTouching method will stop the Interact Touch GameObject from near touching an Interactable Object even if the Interact Touch GameObject is physically touching the Interactable Object still.

 #### GetNearTouchedObjects/0